NEWS - Press Release

 NAM is often an indispensable resource for parties seeking cost-effective alternatives to expensive and often time-consuming litigation.

 This year, over 8,400 legal professionals cast votes for their favorite vendors.
 Please note that only legitimate end users (attorneys, paralegals, legal assistants, etc.) were allowed to vote.
 The producers took great pains to ensure the voting was fair.
-Any non-legal-professional (or anyone who we could not validate was a legitimate end user) vote was disqualified.
+Any non-legal-professional (or anyone who could not be validated as a legitimate end user) vote was disqualified.
 Ultimately, the goal was to make the ballot and the voting as inclusive as possible.

 Read more NAM news